tradernegro/Dream-Garden-of-sovoice/replit.md

-# Pearl AI - Voice Call Assistant Platform
+# SoVoice AI - Voice Call Assistant Platform

 ## Overview

-Pearl AI is an AI-powered voice call assistant platform designed to automate customer phone interactions.
+SoVoice AI is an AI-powered voice call assistant platform designed to automate customer phone interactions.
 The application provides real-time conversation management, call analytics, and agent configuration capabilities.
 Built as a full-stack SaaS platform, it enables businesses to handle inbound and outbound calls using AI agents with customizable behavior and voice characteristics.

 ## User Preferences